A knifeblade fuse makes your inverter for home a lot safer; there is an enormous amount of energy stored in those

 Disconnect the other end of this heavy-duty battery cable from the inverter and take it to an electrical company to cut the wire cleanly; it's an expensive device that the owner of just one solar generator will not use frequently.

 Where the lead has been cut simply fit two large lugs and crimp them securely.

 Again attach the negative lead to the inverter terminal, and then onto the knifeblade fuse.
 Connect the other end to the other pole and hence to the battery.

 Tighten all bolts using exceptional care not to cross the spanner across two-terminals.

-I've taped up one end of my spanner with insulation tape to make it absolutely impossible to short across two live battery leads.
+I've taped up one end of my spanner with insulation tape to make it absolutely impossible to short across two live battery terminals.
 The instantaneous current would be massive and cause severe burns.

 Building a solar generator has been one of the most rewarding activities that I've ever undertaken; learning about little items like a knifeblade fuse was one very tiny part.

 It takes considerable planning to build a solar generator from scratch.
-In the first instance considerable planning is needed.
-Therein lies a catch; I assumed I would want a Mickey Mouse system just to supply lights and computers; a 2kW inverter for home would have been quite adequate with perhaps one kilowatt of photovoltaic panels and two 200Ah batteries.
+In the first instance considerable thought is needed.
+Therein lies a catch; I assumed I would want a Mickey-Mouse system just to supply lights and computers.
+A 2kW inverter for home would have been quite adequate with perhaps one kilowatt of photovoltaic panels and two 200Ah batteries; a 24V circuit.

 Little did I realise how the greed-factor would kick in; discovering that the sun brings a free gift for those who will take the time to collect, store and use it safely, meant several needlessly expensive upgrades.